swcarpentry/python-novice-inflammation/_episodes/06-files.md

 ---

 We now have almost everything we need to process all our data files.
-The only thing that's missing is a library with a rather unpleasant name:
+The only thing that's missing is a library which provides functionality for filtering files based on their naming scheme:

 ~~~
 import glob